mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 ##### More Revenue – less work

-MailBeez gives you and your online shopping cart the tools to create personalized and fully automated email campaigns, right from your cart’s existing admin interface.
+MailBeez gives you and your online business the tools to create personalized and fully automated email campaigns, right from your store’s existing admin interface.

 ##### Easy Installation, rock-solid operation